AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-properties.md

 ---
-title: View asset properties in [!DNL the content module of Adobe GenStudio]
+title: View asset properties in [!DNL the Content Hub]
-description: View asset properties in [!DNL the content module of Adobe GenStudio]
+description: View asset properties in [!DNL the Content Hub]
 role: User
 ---

-# Manage asset properties in the content module of Adobe GenStudio {#asset-properties}
+# Manage asset properties in the Content Hub {#asset-properties}

 ![Metadata banner image](assets/metadata-banner-image.png)

-[!DNL The content module of Adobe GenStudio] allows you to view information about the asset which is critical for efficient asset management.
+[!DNL The Content Hub] allows you to view information about the asset which is critical for efficient asset management.
 It is the collection of all the data available for an asset.

 Viewing asset properties help you further categorize assets and is helpful as the amount of digital information grows.
 It is possible to manage a few hundred files based on just the filenames, thumbnails, and memory.
 However, this approach is not scalable when the number of people involved, and the number of managed assets increase.
 In addition, the value of a digital asset grows, as the asset becomes: